 6. Maintain a healthy weight, balance the calories you eat with the amount you use up each day.
 Diabetes (high blood sugar) is becoming more common in the United States.
 Unhealthy eating habits and gaining too much weight are leading causes of type II (acquired) diabetes.

+Overwhelming evidence suggests that heart disease can be prevented in women.
 Every woman should know what her risk level is and her prevention goals and the best way to reach them.

 Need more ideas for Cooking Healthy Meals, then check out: The Healthy Urban Kitchen Cookbook The Healthy Urban Kitchen is a simple, step by step system for shopping, cooking and eating the world’s healthiest foods.
 It was created for busy people who want to improve health, have more energy, and prevent disease.